What folks often ask us about Refinish Light™

 So how does it work?

 1. We apply a proprietary liquid abrasive/remover to the wood that is worked in with a special rotary machine and pad.
-This loosens any dirt and contaminants that may be on or in the existing finish, all without sanding, so no dust is created.
+This loosens any dirt and contaminants that may be on or in the existing finish and prepares the floor to accept and bond with new finish. (all without sanding, so no dust is created)

-3. Finally, we apply two coats of new, protective finish composed of a polyurethane/acrylic blend.
-This finish will give your floor durable protection for years to come.
+3. Finally, we apply two coats of new, protective finish.
+This finish will give your wood floor durable protection and luster to last for years to come.

 What if I have a worn spot where the color is gone?